OpenNebula/addon-drbdmanage/README.md

 ```
 #### Optional Attributes

 There are two additional attributes that you may add to a datastore's template.
+These
+can be used to overwrite the options of the same name in the `datastore/drbdmanage.conf` file.

 DRBD_MIN_COUNT is the minimum number of nodes that a resource must be deployed on for
 the deployment of a new resource to be considered a success.
 This should be an integer